alessandrobattisti/Vessel-Measuring-Tool/README.md

 you can open the `index.html` file in the `build` folder with any modern browser and start measuring your vessels.*
 ***

+### Limitations

+Although this web-app displays nicely on different devices, drawing capacity is currently available only using a mouse.

 ### Alternatives

 There are many other projects that calculate vessel capacity, it this projects doesn't work for you you should